nischai-mu/My-DevOps-Project-Two-Tier-Flask-App/README.md

 `tip: once you login first create a SG, while launching ec2 you can select the existing SG`

 - also under network settings ensure Auto-assign public IP is enabled
 - leave rest default & launch instance
+- After launch click on connect - EC2 instance connect, once you are inside the instance install docker